ecohealthalliance/portfolio-manager/packages/reactive-table/README.md

-This package adds a handlebars helper called simpleTable.
+This package adds a handlebars helper called reactiveTable.

-Call it from a template and pass it the collection to put in the table: {{simpleTable collection}}.
+Call it from a template and pass it the collection to put in the table: {{reactiveTable collection}}.

-To specify columns, pass an additional fields argument: {{simpleTable collection fields}}.
+To specify columns, pass an additional fields argument: {{reactiveTable collection fields}}.

 Fields should be an array of field names, or an array of field elements, each with a key (an attribute in the collection) and a label (to display in the table header).
 You can also compute a function on the attribute's value to display in the table, by adding fn to the field.